 The Los Gatos Town Council approved the North 40 project, a smart development that will create 335 new homes in a walkable neighborhood on one of the city’s largest sites for infill development.
 Learn more about North 40 here.

 After months of legal delays, Alameda County Superior Court Judge Frank Roesch affirmed the approval of the Walnut Residences community, providing 632 new homes just a short walk from Fremont’s downtown BART station.
 Learn more about the Walnut Residences here.

 The Mountain View City Council unanimously approved the 2700 West El Camino project by SummerHill Apartment Communities, bringing 211 new homes to Silicon Valley.
 Learn more about 2700 West El Camino here.

-The Residences at Railway in Campbell was approved, providing 157 new homes to the South Bay.
-Learn more about the Residences at Railway here.
+The Karlstad project in Sunnyvale’s Fair Oaks neighborhood was approved, bringing 250 new homes to the South Bay.
+Learn more about Karlstad here.

 Habitat for Humanity’s 612 Jefferson was approved, bringing 20 new homes to Redwood City.
 Learn more about 612 Jefferson here.

 Redwood City approved the 1409 El Camino project by Greystar Real Estate Partners, creating 350 new homes for the Bay Area.
 Learn more about 1409 El Camino here.